Skip to content

 ### USER TO CHANGE VERSION NUMBER

-Edited_ATL_MZG %>% base::write("/work/gmgi/databases/COI/MetaZooGene/DADA2_MZG_v2023-m07-15_NorthAtlantic_modeA.fasta")
+Edited_ATL_MZG %>% base::write("/projects/gmgi/databases/COI/MetaZooGene/DADA2_MZG_v2023-m07-15_NorthAtlantic_modeA.fasta")

 Step 4: nf-core/ampliseq